Yarn Types : What Type of Yarn Suits Your Needs

 Bamboo yarn is usually composed of a blend of bamboo and cotton or wool.

-It’s more durable than synthetic fibers, which can make it difficult to knit with because the fiber loops are really tight, making it hard to get through each stitch without pulling on the fabric too much.
+It’s more durable than synthetic fibers.
+The fiber loops are tight, which can make it difficult to get through each stitch without pulling on the fabric too much.

 Properties of Bamboo Yarn